 The only beach in Aruba that officially has flamingos is Flamingo Beach on Flamingo Island / Renaissance Island.
 However, the birds are free to walk around on Flamingo island and you can sometimes find them on Iguana beach as well.

 Have you Been to Flamingo Beach Aruba?

-Have you been to Flamingo Beach Aruba?
+Have you been to Flamingo Beach Aruba and visited the beautiful pink flamingos?
 Let us know in the comments how you enjoyed the experience!